LES AMIS DU PARC DE LA GATINEAU

 Treat yourself to a restorative break in nature with Shinrin Yoku, the Japanese practice also known as forest bathing.

-Join us for a gentle morning of slow, guided walking in the forest—designed to reduce stress, awaken the senses, and support overall well-being.
+Join us for a gentle afternoon of slow, guided walking in the forest—designed to reduce stress, awaken the senses, and support overall well-being.

-A soothing and peaceful pause in the heart of nature, to start your day differently.
+A soothing and peaceful pause in the heart of nature.

 More information